nairihar/funthreads/README.md

 # funthreads
 A simple library that provides an abstraction for the Node.js worker_threads module. 🔥

-This library presents a function that takes a callback as its parameter, orchestrates its execution in a dedicated thread, and subsequently delivers a Promise.
-Within the confines of this callback, you retain the freedom to furnish either a Promise or an unprocessed value (ranging from objects to strings, and more).
+You can run your function in a dedicated thread by working with Promises.
+This library presents a simple tool that takes a task function as its parameter, orchestrates its execution in a new thread, and subsequently delivers a Promise.
+Within the confines of this task function, you retain the freedom to furnish either a Promise or an unprocessed value (ranging from objects to strings, and more).

 Furthermore, this library seamlessly integrates with Async/Await and TypeScript for an elevated development experience.